Monte Campellet 2029 m

 - Route to Deserta

 From Ponte Caffaro at the northern end of Lago d'Idro drive to the north to the village of Pieve di Bono, where you leave the main Val Giudicarie road and turn right towards Deserta - Forte Cariola.
 Follow the road rising to reach the small hamlet of Deserta, where you need to park your car.
-Continuing along the road to Malga Ringia it is prohibited to vehicles.
+The road continuing to Malga Ringia it is in fact prohibited to vehicles.

 - Route to Val dei Molini di Concei